foxford/event/docs/src/api/room.md

 # Room

-A room is scope for storing [events](event.md#event) sharing them between [agents](agent.md#agent).
+The room is a scope for storing [events](event.md#event) and sharing them between [agents](agent.md#agent).

-A room belongs to _audience_ that is a scope of a tenant.
-So tenants controls an _audience_ that contains many rooms.
-The tenant also may associate some arbitrary _tags_ to the room to keep the linkage with its internal entities.
+The room belongs to an _audience_ that is a scope of a tenant.
+So the tenant controls the _audience_ that contains multiple rooms.
+The tenant also may associate some arbitrary _tags_ with the room to keep the relations with its internal entities.

-A room has a _time_ period when its open i.e. available for creating events.
+The room has a _time_ period when it is open, i.e. available for creating events.

-A room may be derived from another room during the process of [adjustment](room/adjust.md).
+The room may be derived from another room during the [adjustment](room/adjust.md).
 The room from which the current room is derived is being called the _source room_.

 ## Properties